 Toxic mold biological weapons were intended to seriously incapacitate rather than kill enemy troops.

-Many people are unaware that Iraq was developing weapons of mass destruction using the mycoctoxins from various molds (fungi) since the early 1980’s.
-The type of biological weapons were intended to seriously incapacitate rather than kill enemy troops.
+Many people are unaware that Iraq was developing weapons of mass destruction using the mycoctoxins from various molds (fungi) since the early 1980s.
+The type of biological weapons was intended to seriously incapacitate rather than kill enemy troops.
 This logic is based on the fact that wounded soldiers would require longer care on the part of the enemy, and would be a bigger drain on their resources.

 The United Nations Special Commission (UNSCOM) was an inspection regime created by the United Nations to ensure Iraq’s compliance with policies.
 UNSCOM had proven after the Iraq-U.S. War, that Iraq’s past WMD programs for mold mycotoxin bio-weapons were carried out at various locations throughout the country.

 For example, a biological production and testing sites for these toxic mold weapons were found at Salman Pak located 40 km SE of Baghdad which was for research on Anthrax, Botulinum toxin, Clostridium, perfringens (gas gangrene), mycotoxins, aflatoxins, and Ricin.
 Researchers at this site carried out toxicity evaluations of these agents and examined their growth characteristics and survivability.
 At the Agricultural and Water Resources Research Centre at Fudaliyah: Also known as Al Safa, located in Northeastern outskirts of Baghdad was a dedicated to producing aflatoxin from the mold Aspergillus.
 Nearly 2000 liters of the toxic agent were produced.